--ff_io_state Value
+-ff_io_state value

 Preserves the previous state of the I/O. By default, all the I/Os become tristated when the device goes into FlashFreeze mode.
 (A tristatable I/O is an I/O with three output states: high, low, and high impedance.)
 You can override this default using the FF_IO_STATE attribute.
 When you set this attribute to LAST_VALUE, the I/O remains in the same state in which it was functioning before the device went into FlashFreeze mode.
-The following table lists the possible values.
+Possible values are shown in the table below.